 Photoshop for marketing - Digital marketing

 On your website, you’ll likely have a mixture of in-house and out-sourced photography.
 So, in-house photography, you’ve either taken yourself or hired a professional to take specific shots.
 With out-sourced photography, you’ll use stock photos sites and license-free photos sites like unsplash.com and pexels.com.
-(We have more on where to source photography online in our guide to photography for marketing)
+(See our photography for marketing guide for more on this)

 However, when you have photography from multiple sources, it’s likely to have a lot of variety in terms of styling and specifications.
 So, it can be different sizes, different orientations and have different colours and effects applied, for example.